How Do You Know It’s a Conventional Loan?

 Conforming loans can be taken out for different periods of times, from 10 to 30 years, and anything in between.
 The time period will determine your monthly mortgage payments and interest rates, with longer periods resulting in higher interest rates but lower monthly payments and vice versa.
 The loan term can be decided through your debt-to-income ratio, which determines how much monthly payments you can afford.
 You can also decide whether you want a fixed rate mortgage (FRM), which offers a fixed interest rate throughout the term of the loan, or an adjustable rate mortgage (ARM), which means the interest rate can fluctuate.
 Both have their pros and cons, but fixed rate mortgage loans are usually more stable and safe as the borrowers know exactly what they need to pay every month; especially with current interest rates which are lower than ever, both ARM and FRM rates are almost at the same level.

 Buying a home in Austin, Texas with a conventional loan might be less appealing to some people, with home prices much higher than the rest of the state, but this is probably the best option for most people, especially if your prospective home is in an affluent area.
-The loan limit placed on conventional loans by Fannie Mae and Freddie Mac, involved in buying most mortgages, is $417,000 for single family homes.
-Compared to FHA loans, the loan limit is much lower depending upon the county itself where the property is being purchased.
+The loan limit placed on conventional loans by Fannie Mae and Freddie Mac, involved in buying most mortgages, is $424,100 for single-family homes.
+Compared to FHA loans, the loan limit is much lower depending on the county itself where the property is being purchased.
 In case your dream home’s price exceeds this limit, you can take out a non-conforming conventional loan, also called a Jumbo Loan, which will result in higher interest rates.
-With conventional loans you can also buy a property for any purpose.
+With conventional loans, you can also buy a property for any purpose.
 This can be an investment property, a rental property, or even a vacation home.
-Compared to FHA, VA or USDA loans, you need the property to be your primary residence, and must be owner occupied.
+Compared to FHA, VA or USDA loans, you need the property to be your primary residence and must be owner-occupied.

 Conventional Loans v.s.
 FHA Loans